These are the cheapest data plans you can buy in the U.S.

 - Cheapest family plan: $30/month/line for up to 5 lines (with Auto Re-Boost)

-- What's included: 2GB 4G LTE, unlimited talk, text, 2G data, unlimited music streaming from select services (may require monthly subscription)
+- What's included: 3GB 4G LTE, unlimited talk, text, 2G data, unlimited music streaming from select services (may require monthly subscription)

 - Whats included: 10GB 4G LTE/line/month, unlimited talk, text, and 2G data, unlimited HD video streaming, unlimited music streaming, unlimited streaming gaming, tethering (up to 10GB/line/month)